Underwater Welding Equipment: Diving Helmet

-Diving helmet, diving hat.
+Diving helmet , diving hat.

 Whatever you insist on calling it, this breathing apparatus represents a large investment of resources and time to purchase.
 To find the best helmet, you need to understand what you’re looking for.
+A diving helmet provides the following for underwater welders and divers:

-They’ve come a long way since their invention.
+And they’ve come a long way since their invention.

 The modern diving helmet has developed significantly since its invention in the nineteenth century.
 It was originally designed to fight fires - not tread water.